Skip to main content

 • Pure comptime execution without IO or host leakage.

-• Explicit comptime blocks and parameters.
+• Explicit comptime blocks and parameters (beyond current use in generics).

 • Partial evaluation before SMT to reduce proof cost.